 The Saint FM website has temporarily stopped working – but you can still listen to the station through a new web page set up by computer whizz Johnny Clingham.
 And you can read your weekly paper via St Helena Online: Listen to Saint FM St Helena Independent 30 August 2013

 The team reviving Saint FM is optimistic of being granted a licence within days.
 An online poll has been set up to gauge the level of support for streaming broadcasts on the internet – with a small annual fee to listen. by Johnny Clingham St Helena & Ascension Island Community website The Saint FM team, led by Mrs Julie Thomas, reports […]

 The last half-hour of Saint FM’s eight years of broadcasting has been posted on Johnny Clingham’s St Helena and Ascension Island Community website.
 Listen here

+A live video link is being set up between St Helena and the Reading Sports – the annual gathering of St Helenians in the UK.
 Enterprise St Helena is inviting people on the island to book two-minute slots to send greetings to family and friends overseas via the video link on Sunday 26 August 2012.
+For […]

 A reader of The Guardian has warned that global warming and rising sea levels could mean “islands like St Helena will disappear.”
 Click the pics to see it happen (with thanks to photographer Johnny Clingham of the St Helena Community website).